fmalmeida/MpGAP/README.md

     + https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux
 * Java 8 (or higher)
 * Nextflow (version 20.01 or higher)
-* Docker
+* Docker or Singularity
   * Image: `fmalmeida/mpgap`

 ## Installation

-1. If you don't have it already install Docker in your computer.
-Read more [here](https://docs.docker.com/).
+1. If you don't have it already install [Docker](https://docs.docker.com/) or [Singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html) in your computer.
-    * You can give this [in-house script](https://github.com/fmalmeida/bioinfo/blob/master/dockerfiles/docker_install.sh) a try.
+    * After installed, you need to download the required Docker images
-    * After installed, you need to download the required Docker image
+    * If using singularity you can use: `singularity pull docker://{docker image}`

           docker pull fmalmeida/mpgap